 We proved that prices of European style derivative contracts on baskets of $d \ge 1$ asset in exponential Lévy models can be expressed by ReLU DNNs to accuracy $\varepsilon > 0$ with DNN size polynomially growing in $\varepsilon^{-1}$ and d, thereby overcoming the curse of dimensionality.
 The technique of proof was based on probabilistic arguments and provides expression rate bounds that scale algebraically in terms of the DNN size.
-We then also provided an alternative, analytic argument, that allows to prove exponential expressivity of ReLU DNNs of the option price, i.e. of the map $s \mapsto u(t,s)$ at any fixed time 0 < t < T, with DNN size growing polynomially w.r. to $\log(\varepsilon)$ to achieve accuracy $\varepsilon > 0$ .
-For sufficiently large t > 0, based on analytic arguments involving parabolic smoothing and sparsity of generalized polynomial chaos expansions, we established in (5.43) a second, algebraic expression rate bound for ReLU DNNs that is free from the curse of dimensionality.
-The main result, Thm.
-5.1, could be extended in various directions.
+We then also provided an alternative, analytic argument, that allows to prove exponential expressivity of ReLU DNNs of the option price, i.e. of the map $s \mapsto u(t, s)$ at any fixed time 0 < t < T, with DNN size growing polynomially w.r. to $\log(\varepsilon)$ to achieve accuracy $\varepsilon > 0$ .
+For sufficiently large t > 0, based on analytic arguments involving parabolic smoothing and sparsity of generalized polynomial chaos expansions, we established in (5.47) a second, algebraic expression rate bound for ReLU DNNs that is free from the curse of dimensionality.
+In a forthcoming work [GS] we address PIDEs (5.15) with non-constant coefficients.
+In addition, the main result of the present paper, Thm.
+5.1, could be extended in the following directions.